A New Approach to 5 Steps Scientific Method

 Word Wall Cards

-The scientific method can be a difficult concept for young students.
+The 5 steps scientific method concept can be difficult for young students.
 I like to display these word wall cards for the first week when I’m introducing the topic.
 I ask my students what they think all the cards have in common, and some have actually said, “science!”.
 I introduce all the words and tell them a little about the scientific method.
 Next, I explain that we will be focusing on the first word, scientist.

 Scientific Vocabulary Boom Cards